 At the Terry Fox Research Institute, we are bringing together the best researchers from the country's top cancer institutions to work on projects that are improving our ability to detect and diagnose cancer early.

-In 2018/19, roughly 3.6 per cent of the money invested by the TFRI supported blood cancer research.
-This added up to a total investment of $950,000.*
+In 2019/20, roughly 3.3 per cent of the money invested by the TFRI supported early detection and diagnosis research.
+This added up to a total investment of $690,000.*

 To allocate our resources, we ask international experts to evaluate the excellence and the potential for impact of all our research projects.
 This approach distinguishes our research investment strategy from all others in Canada and allows donors to be confident that their investment is supporting the top 5% of Canadian researchers and their science.